xastrobyte/Omega-Psi/category/commands.md

   * `stats | gameStats ` - Gives you stats on the games you've won/lost.

 ## Image
+    *Anything having to do with images is here.*
   * `gif | giphy | g [keywords]` - Sends a random gif from Giphy.

   * `theOffice | office | o ` - Sends a random gif related to The Office.